-Go on a course led by is a professional screenwriter and take what you can from their pool of knowledge.
+Go on a course led by a professional screenwriter and take what you can from their pool of knowledge.

-There comes a point where the only thing that will really make a difference to your writing, is to write.
+There comes a point where the only thing that will make a difference to your writing, is to write.

 The Process of Script Writing